Mr2150/Portrait-Picker-for-BGEE-SOD-and-BG2EE/README.md

 If there are any questions, suggestions, or problems, please let me know!

 To Install: Just download Portrait Picker v1 .zip and follow the instructions.

+Feel free to use any part of this mod as needed, however please do not distribute it without my permission.